-As you’re planning your future patient outreach efforts, please consider the ideas below.
+As you’re planning your future patient outreach efforts, please consider the dental marketing ideas below.
 If you’re a RevenueWell customer, filtering your patient base by age is super easy.
 If you’re not, you will still benefit from running age-based reports in your practice management software to make your campaigns more effective.

 6 to 24 months